bytewax/bytewax/docs/examples/kafka-enrichment.md

 waxctl aws deploy -h
 Deploy a dataflow to a new EC2 instance.
 ​
-The deploy command expects one argument, which is the path of your python dataflow file.
+The deploy command expects one argument, which is the path of your Python dataflow file.
 By default, Waxctl creates a policy and a role that will allow the EC2 instance to store Cloudwatch logs and start sessions through Systems Manager.
 ​
 Examples: